Accounting and Finance (3 Years) [BAEcon] fact file

 You can find more information about the structure of the Accounting and Finance course on the 'Course Details' tab above.

-Tuition fees for home/EU students commencing their studies in September 2014 will be approximately £9,000 per annum.
+Tuition fees for home/EU students commencing their studies in September 2014 will be £9,000 per annum.
 Tuition fees for international students will be £18,000 per annum.
-For general information please see the undergraduate fees pages.
+For general information please see the undergraduate student finance pages.

 The University of Manchester offers a range of Scholarships and Bursaries to Home/EU students including the Manchester Bursary, which is available to any student who is registered on an eligible first undergraduate degree course at Manchester and who has had a full financial assessment carried out by Student Finance.
 This bursary is additional to the government package of maintenance grants.
 You can find out more information about these on the Manchester Student Finance webpage